Swissotel Nankai Osaka Quick Review: Excellent Location But Dated Rooms

 Dated Room Conditions

-I found the conditions of our room dated, falling well short of 4-star hotel standards.
+I found the conditions of the Swiss Advantage room very dated, falling well short of 4-star hotel standards.
+The Swiss Select room looked less tired with newer furnishing, however, everything felt rather cheap and cost cutting could be seen in every corner.
 It left me with a poor impression of the Swissotel brand.
-I’m not sure if there are any other room categories that have received a facelift.

 The bathroom was particularly disappointing.
 It was poorly ventilated, with old tiles that felt kinda gross and a faint yet persistent smell.
 The vanity countertop had turned yellow with age.
+The Swiss Select bathroom was slightly better with no smell or stained countertop, but everything else was exactly the same.
 Additionally, there was no separate walk-in shower.
 Some small room amenities were also not up to standard, such as small bath towels and paper-thin slippers.

 Below Average Breakfast